 Although the feature was short-lived, many companies quickly began using it to promote their key talent and loyal customers.
 LinkedIn stories allowed businesses to connect with their target audience more personally.
 Many brands found that they could achieve better engagement rates than other forms of content.

 LinkedIn Down Stories – What Happened?

 LinkedIn stories failed to gain user traction and was ultimately discontinued in September 2021.
 The network found that stories didn’t align with the professional tone of the platform and weren’t suitable for its core user base.

 While some users may have enjoyed sharing more personal updates on LinkedIn, the feature ultimately didn’t fit with the overall purpose of the platform.

 LinkedIn stated that it remains committed to providing a valuable user experience and will continue to focus on features that support its mission.

 Despite its popularity, LinkedIn eventually discontinued stories, leaving brands to find new ways to connect with their followers.

-As you’d know by now, the LinkedIn stories feature is no longer available in 2022 because it didn’t suit a professional platform like LinkedIn.
+As you’d know by now, the LinkedIn stories feature is no longer available because it didn’t suit a professional platform like LinkedIn.
 This is likely because the story feature was not widely used on the platform, and LinkedIn wants to focus on being a professional networking site rather than a social media site.

 While the stories feature may have been popular on other platforms, it simply didn’t fit with LinkedIn’s image and purpose.
 So if you can’t find the button to post a LinkedIn story, it’s because LinkedIn Stories are gone for good!